bytecauldron/awesome-gamemaker/README.md

 This is based on a list from [FaultyFunctions](https://github.com/FaultyFunctions/GameMakerLibraries) and from Gleb Tsereteli's [Google Doc](https://docs.google.com/document/d/1wUm8FZPm8AKLZgC-P76TPJAMXs0EN2s5mJGvvUFwycw/edit).
 I just categorized it and added some additional links/details.

+If you need more general game development resources, look up "Awesome Gamedev".

 ## Libraries